d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/index.md

 how, if at all, they should be *interpreted* remains a hazy research topic.

-However, attention mechanisms soon emerged as more significant concerns, beyond their usefulness as an enhancement for encoder-decoder recurrent neural networks and their putative usefulness for picking out salient inputs.
+However, attention mechanisms soon emerged as more significant concerns, beyond their usefulness as an enhancement for encoder--decoder recurrent neural networks and their putative usefulness for picking out salient inputs.
 In 2017, :citet:`Vaswani.Shazeer.Parmar.ea.2017` proposed
 the Transformer architecture for machine translation,